 What is a card processing service?

 A credit card processing service is a financial institution that processes the numbers and codes on a credit card.
-A card processing service does not charge a fee to process a customer's payment, but instead charges a merchant a small percentage of the transaction amount.
+A card processing service does not charge a fee to process a customer's payment but instead charges a merchant a small percentage of the transaction amount.

 Consumers often worry about the security of their credit card information when providing it to companies.
 However, the fact is that most major banks and credit card processors use encryption to protect data as it travels over the internet.
 Credit card processing services securely stores credit card data and manages the paperwork involved in accepting a card as a form of payment.
 These services typically include some extra features, such as fraud protection and customer management.